Reinforcement learning-based statistical search strategy for an axion model from flavor: Conclusion

 \item Our architecture of the neural network follows a previous study \cite{Nishimura:2023nre}.
 This network has about 10,000 parameters, so in total, one agent has 20,000 parameters to be optimized since two types of neural networks are used in DQN (Q network and target network).
-In this study, the parameters of the two networks were initialized in the first episode.
+In this study, the parameters of both networks were initialized in the first episode.
 Since each agent works through a different learning process independently, the parameters of the networks differ for each agent.
 On the other hand, neural networks are known to exhibit the phenomenon of ``generalization''.
 This is the ability to make appropriate classifications or predictions for unknown data that have never been observed.
 Our networks output optimal actions even for sets of FN charges that have not been inputted before.
 This attempt itself is established based on the generalization ability.
-However, in the sense that the generalization is only valid for certain fixed Yukawa couplings, this study does not fully make good use of the unique strengths of neural networks.
+However, since the generalization holds only for specific fixed values of the Yukawa couplings, this study does not fully exploit the distinctive capabilities of neural networks.
 Thus, preparing a larger-scale architecture is a stepping stone to realizing a more generalized search strategy by RL.
 If we construct neural networks that can output the optimal action for arbitrary Yukawa couplings, the learning itself can be done only once, and further reduction of computational time is expected.

 \end{itemize}

 \acknowledgments